List of television series canceled after one episode: Canceled after one episode

 Aired in the UK on the controversial channel ITV Play with no publicity, the show (like all the others on the channel) was a live premium rate phone-in quiz presented by Debbie King who had previously hosted the popular Quizmania.
 As well as being a quiz, viewers were invited to phone/text in views towards current events.
 However, earlier the same day ITV announced that transmission of the ITV Play channel was being suspended after that evening's programs as a result of an investigation into its premium-rate phone services.
 Despite this, ITV still decided to push ahead with the launch of the series.
 The following week, it was decided that the ITV Play channel would permanently cease transmission due to the numerous irregularities involving call-in/SMS quiz shows in the UK.
-Although ITV Play did continue as a limited service on ITV1 The Debbie King Show ended after only 2½ hours on the air.
+Although ITV Play did continue as a limited service on ITV1 The Debbie King Show ended after only 21/2hours on the air.